danilotc/devdojoen-java/README.md

 1. [x] Java One For All 06 - Downloading IDE Intellij Community
 1. [x] Java One For All 07 - First steps with Intellij
 1. [x] Java One For All 08 - Organizing the code in packages
+1. [x] Java One For All 09 - Comments

 ---